tthkbw/epub_pager/README.md

 [epubcheck](https://www.w3.org/publishing/epubcheck/docs/getting-started/) may be
-used to check the original epub and the paginated epub for errors. there are two alternatives for epubcheck--and [external epubcheck](https://www.w3.org/publishing/epubcheck/). or the [Python epubcheck module](https://pypi.org/project/epubcheck/).
+used to check the original epub and the paginated epub for errors. there are two alternatives for epubcheck--an [external epubcheck](https://www.w3.org/publishing/epubcheck/). or the [Python epubcheck module](https://pypi.org/project/epubcheck/).

-To use the external epubcheck set the --epubcheck configuration option to the path of your version of epubcheck and set --chk_paged and --chk_orig as desired.

-To use the Python epubcheck module, install it with `pip install epubcheck`.
+The simplest way to run epubcheck is to use the Python epubcheck module.
+To install run `pip install epubcheck`.
 If the epubcheck module is installed, epubpaginator will use it preference to the external epubcheck.
+The disadvantage of the Python epubcheck module is performance--it is about 5 times slower than running an external version of epubcheck.
+On most epub files the Python epubcheck will take ten or more seconds to run, compared to about two seconds for the external version.

+To use the external epubcheck set the --epubcheck configuration option to point to a script for your system that runs epubcheck and requires only a filename as input.
+Set --chk_paged and --chk_orig as desired.
+Included in the zipfile is a unix script, epubcheck.sh, which runs the Homebrew version of epubcheck on a mac, and epubcheck.bat which is an example of a batch file to run epubcheck on Windows.

 #### epubcheck Comments